Ukraine investigating Belarusian activist's death as possible murder | DW | 05.08.2021

 The battalion is one of the many paramilitary organizations of volunteers that has fought against pro-Russian separatists in eastern Ukraine.
 Batulin insists that he has never fought there himself.

-Shishov, however, had nothing to do with far-right ideology say other acquaintances.
+Shishov, however, had nothing to do with far-right ideology, other acquaintances say.
 The BHU pointed out that he did everything to help migrants, supporting anti-Lukashenko campaigns and asking Ukrainian authorities to support the Belarusian diaspora in Ukraine.

 Kyiv police say they had no information about Shishov being under surveillance.

+"Maybe that is why for most of these migrants, Ukraine is just a transit country," he speculated, saying that the Ukrainian authorities should investigate more thoroughly.

-"However, whether you're in Kyiv or in London, there is no feeling of safety when you're dealing with secret services that function like terrorist organizations."
+"However, whether you're in Kyiv or in London, there is no feeling of safety when you're dealing with secret services that function like terrorist organizations," Sivchik added.

 Christo Grozev, a Bulgarian journalist at the international investigative journalism website Bellingcat, told Russian broadcaster Echo of Moscow that his group would look into the affair.
 "Even without prior information, I would say this is not suicide," said Grozev.